ibrahimothman/lookAround/README.md

 # lookAround
-Android App help you to find places around you
+Android App help you to find places around you.

+You should put your own key in google_map_api.xml file.

 * You can easly find markets around you.
 * You must allow this app to reach your device's location.